sanwar-hosen/edffy-prototype/README.md

 - [x] Created clean slate and downgraded tailwind ver. for flowbite compatibility.
 - [x] To Shift from Material Tailwind to flowbite due to tailwind compatibility issue.[messed up sry] :trollface:
 - [ ] Implement basic file sharing[posting storing and uploading] system.

+- [ ] start working on backend and server-side for full stack application.